ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ## Source Draft V2
 Draft format for 2 players.
 You will draft your deck during the game (you do not bring your own deck, the format/mode has it's own predefined card pool).
 You begin the game with 15 life instead of 20 in this mode, and a deck of 5 'Explore' cards.

 Begin the game with 5 decks (one for each source) on the table.
 It is known which deck is which source, but the decks themselves are face down.
+Randomly determine the first player.
+Players (beginning with the first player) choose a starting location.
+Once a starting location is chosen, other players cannot choose the same one.

-Each player is takes a number of cards from the source decks, they have the choice of:
+Each player then takes a number of cards from the source decks, they have the choice of:
 1. 10 cards from one deck.
 2. 6 cards each from two decks.
 3. 5 cards each from three decks.

 From these cards players take 6 cards for their hand, and the rest of the cards can be shuffled into their deck (these will be the only cards in their deck for now), or burnt, in any combination of the two.
 Burnt cards are removed from the game and thrown in a pile.
-Players also begin the game with an Atnia reminder card which counts as 1 devotion to all sources.

 The game begins and is played as normal, with the following modifications:
 - At the end of each round before the draw phase, there is a draft phase.
 During this phase players take a number of cards from the source decks.
 They have the choice of: